 If you want to buy or sell tickets to a Paris Saint-Germain match in the Parc des Princes, then you’ve come to the right place!I book my tickets

 Founded in 1901, Stade Rennais Football Club are the pride and joy of Rennes, the capital of the Brittany region.
 Former Paris Saint-Germain sporting director Olivier Létang took over as the club’s president from November 2017 and February 2020, while Julien Stéphan was appointed coach in December 2018.
-In terms of honours, Stade Rennais have succeeded in French Cup in three occasions, in 1965, 1971 and 2019, and have taken part in two UEFA Cup Winners’ Cup competitions, three UEFA Cups and one UEFA Europe League tournament.
+In terms of honours, Stade Rennais have succeeded in French Cup in three occasions, in 1965, 1971 and 2019, and have taken part in two UEFA Cup Winners’ Cup competitions, three UEFA Cups, one UEFA Europe League and one Champions League.

 Though both sides have the greatest respect for each other and the match is always played in the right spirit, the famous Breton derby between Stade Rennais and FC Nantes arouses great passion and a carnival atmosphere.
 Adding a little spice to the fixture is the city of Nantes’ long historical association with Brittany.
 Once the administrative seat of the region, Nantes has not formed part of it since the 1950s, while Rennes is now Brittany’s sole official capital.

 On 2019-20 Ligue 1 Uber Eats season, the Rennais have defeated the Red and Blue at Roazhon Park 2 - 1, thanks to goals from Niang and Del Castillo, on matchday 2.

 On November 7th, 2020, the Parisians have been receiving Stade Rennais at Parc des Princes, on matchday 10.
 Marquinhos' teammates won 3 - 0, with goals from Kean and Di Maria.